top of page

 Make the most of your EMDR therapy training!

 • As you select an EMDR training, consider how you learn best.
 Does in-person or virtual learning suit you?
 Do you learn at a more relaxed or intensive pace?
 I offer training in-person at a more relaxed pace.
 This training is split into two three-day segments separated by approximately three months to allow for learning, practice, and integration.
-Training size is limited to 20 trainees; I call these boutique trainings.
+Training size is limited to 30 trainees.
 You are sure to receive plenty of one-on-one attention from a trainer who is committed to the integration of EMDR into your clinical practice.

 • Prior to training, survey your case load and identify a client who may benefit from EMDR therapy.
 The ideal first client has a strong working relationship with you, is well versed at using healthy coping skills, and has a single incident trauma (or as close as you can get to single incident).
 Let them know you’re attending EMDR therapy training, that it’s a bit different from traditional talk therapy, and could be helpful.
 Ask them if they’re up for trying something new.